rwblickhan/astro-rwblickhan.org/src/content/newsletters/apocalyptic-fervor-gripped-the-colonies.md

 In the meantime, I have the words of [_World of Tomorrow_](https://youtube.com/watch?v=4PUIxEWmsvI) to remember:

 > Do not lose time on daily trivialities.
 Do not dwell on petty detail.
 For all of these things melt away and drift apart within the obscure traffic of time.
 Live well and live broadly.
 You are alive and living now.
 Now is the envy of all of the dead.

+[^note1]: It may not surprise you to find out that this same event is referenced in [the latest Tor’s Cabinet](https://youtube.com/watch?v=zx5TzjRkiFc), which is otherwise a typically fascinating episode about the Universal Public Friend, a nonbinary (?)
+Quaker mystic who claimed to have died and been possessed by... _something from beyond_.
+Highly recommended as, frankly, most of Tor’s episodes are.